romanzapien/romanzapien.github.io/about.md

 <p>Hi there!
 My name is Román Zapién-Campos.
 I am a researcher interested in microbiology — more concretely on their ecology and evolution.
 Although I have mostly relied on mathematical modelling, I am interested in combining these with experimental methods, aiming for dialogue between theory and experiments.</p>

+<p>Currently, I am a PostDoc at University College London (London, UK).
+I work with Wenying in the Centre for Life's Origins and Evolution, studying the ecology and evolution of microbial communities.</p>

-<p>Currently, I am a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD (December 2021).
-I work with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts – often called microbiome.</p>
+<p>Previously, I was a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD (December 2021).
+I worked with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts – often called microbiome.</p>

-<p>Before coming to Plön, I was involved in other research projects.
+<p>Before my PhD, I was involved in other research projects.
 For my BSc thesis in IPN (Mexico), I worked on a spacial model to investigate the preservation of microbial diversity in highly antagonistic communities.
 After this, during my MRes thesis in University College London (UK), using a model I investigated how microbial interactions could be engineered to sustain a stable mutualism.</p>

 <p>A list of my publications can be found <a href="https://scholar.google.com/citations?user=TyfoFisAAAAJ&hl=en">here</a>.</p>